GustavoBarros11/exploring-chicago-bike-share-data/README.md

 # Project Assumptions
 * Some template code was provided.
-* This project is made inside a python script.
-* Some pre-processing was made to the original dataset before it was made available for the project.

 # Data Dictionary
 Data for the first six months of 2017 are provided.
 The data file contain six (6) columns.